vuki656/package-info.nvim/README.md

 ## 📝 Notes

 - Display might be slow on a project with a lot of packages.
 This is due to the `npm outdated` command taking a long time.
-Nothing can be done regarding that on the plugin side.
+Nothing can be done about that

 - Idea was inspired by [akinso](https://github.com/akinsho) and his [dependency-assist.nvim](Dependency-assist.nvim)

 - Readme template stolen from [folke](https://github.com/folke)

-- This is my first `neovim` plugin so please don't hesitate to open an issue an tell me if you find any stupid stuff in the code :D.
+- This is my first `neovim` plugin so please don't hesitate to open an issue an tell me if you find anything stupid in the code :D.